jina-ai/docs/chapters/hub/hub-api.md

 ## `jina hub login`

 Login to Jina Hub using your GitHub credentials.
-This is required for pushing your executor to Jina Hub.
+This is required for pushing your Executor to Jina Hub.
 Usage:
 `jina hub login` :
 Copy/paste the token into GitHub to verify your account